-- 38.4 Applicants for small society lotteries must apply to the Council in the area where their principal office is located.
-Where MKC believes that the Society's principal office is situated in another area it will inform the Society as soon as possible and where possible, will inform the other Council concerned. - 38.5 In exercising its functions regarding small society and exempt lotteries, MKCC will have due regard to the Gambling Commission's Guidance. - 38.6 MKCC will keep a Public Register of granted Small Society Lotteries and will provide information to the Gambling Commission on all lotteries registered by MKCC.
+- 38.6 In exercising its functions regarding small society and exempt lotteries, MKCC will have due regard to the Gambling Commission's Guidance. - 38.7 MKCC will keep a Public Register of granted Small Society Lotteries and will provide information to the Gambling Commission on all lotteries registered by MKCC.
 As soon as the entry on the Register is completed, MKCC will notify the applicant of registration.
 In addition, MKCC will make available for inspection by the public the financial statements/returns submitted by Societies in the preceding 18 months and will monitor the cumulative totals for each society to ensure the annual monetary limit is not exceeded.
 If there is any doubt, MKCC will notify the Gambling Commission in writing, copying this to the Society concerned.
-MKCC will accept return information manually but preferably electronically by emailing: licensing@milton-keynes.gov. uk. - 38.7 MKCC will normally refuse applications for registration if in the previous five years, either an Operating Licence held by the applicant for registration has been revoked, or an application for an Operating Licence made by the applicant for registration has been refused.
-Where MKCC is uncertain as to whether or not an application has been refused, it will contact the Gambling Commission to seek advice. - 38.8 MKCC may refuse an application for registration if in their opinion:

-- The applicant is not a non-commercial society. - A person who will or may be connected with the promotion of the lottery has been convicted of a relevant offence; or - Information provided in or with the application for registration is false or misleading. - Previous lottery returns have not been provided as required. - 38.9 MKCC will ask applicants to set out the purposes for which the Society is established and will ask the Society to declare that they represent a bona fide non-commercial society and have no relevant convictions.
-MKCC may require information from the Society such as a constitution or terms of reference as part of this. - 38.10 Where MKCC intends to refuse registration of a Society, it will inform the Society of the reasons why it is minded refusing the registration and supply evidence on which it has reached that preliminary conclusion.
-The Society will be given an opportunity to make representations. - 38.11 MKCC may revoke the registered status of a society if it thinks that they would have had to or would be entitled to; refuse an application for registration if it were being made at that time.
+MKCC will accept return information hard copy or email: licensing@milton-keynes.gov.uk. - 38.8 MKCC will normally refuse applications for registration if in the previous five years, either an Operating Licence held by the applicant for registration has been revoked, or an application for an Operating Licence made by the applicant for registration has been refused.
+Where MKCC is uncertain as to whether or not an application has been refused, it will contact the Gambling Commission to seek advice. - 38.9 MKCC may refuse an application for registration if in their opinion: - The applicant is not a non-commercial society. - A person who will or may be connected with the promotion of the lottery has been convicted of a relevant offence; or - Information provided in or with the application for registration is false or misleading. - Previous lottery returns have not been provided as required. - 38.10 MKCC will ask applicants to set out the purposes for which the Society is established and will ask the Society to declare that they represent a bona fide non-commercial society and have no relevant convictions.
+MKCC may require information from the Society such as a constitution or terms of reference as part of this. - 38.11 Where MKCC intends to refuse registration of a Society, it will inform the Society of the reasons why it is minded refusing the registration and supply evidence on which it has reached that preliminary conclusion.
+The Society will be given an opportunity to make representations. - 38.12 MKCC may revoke the registered status of a society if it thinks that they would have had to or would be entitled to; refuse an application for registration if it were being made at that time.
 However, no revocations will take place unless the Society has been given the opportunity to make representations.
-MKCC will inform the society of the reasons why it is minded to, revoke the registration, and will provide an outline of the evidence on which it has reached that preliminary conclusion. - 38.12 Where a Society does not intend to operate under a small society lottery registration or wishes to operate beyond the limits allowed by such registration, it may run lotteries through an external lottery manager.
+MKCC will inform the society of the reasons why it is minded to revoke the registration and will provide an outline of the evidence on which it has reached that preliminary conclusion.

+38.13 Where a Society does not intend to operate under a small society lottery registration or wishes to operate beyond the limits allowed by such registration, it may run lotteries through an external lottery manager.
 However, in such a case, it will need to satisfy itself that the external manager holds an Operator's Licence issued by the Gambling Commission and MKCC will expect this to be verified by the Society.